abhinav-nath/cdc-using-debezium/README.md

 # Change Data Capture using Debezium and Kafka

+This project demonstrates how to implement CDC using Debezium with PostgreSQL and Kafka.
+It captures real-time changes in the database and streams them to a Kafka topic, enabling downstream applications to react to data modifications promptly.

 ## Kafka Topics Names
 The PostgreSQL connector writes events for all **insert**, **update**, and **delete** operations on a single table to a **single Kafka topic**.